NightKoneko/CatQt/README.md

  (Tested only on newest version of Windows 10, so I don't know if it works on other platforms)

 # Requirements (?)
- Probably just Qt and Qt Creator to compile and build it
+ You might need Qt for it to work, I honestly don't fully know.
+If you are building from source though, probably need Qt and Qt Creator to compile and build it